isovera/foia.gov-enhancements/docs/annual-report-data-app.md

  * `selectedDataType`: The object corresponding to the currently selected data type.
  * `dataTypeDisplayError`: A boolean indicating that a validation error message should be displayed.
- * `fieldsDisplayed`: The number of Agency or Component Name fields displayed, used to determine if a remove button should be displayed.
+ * `fieldsDisplayed`: The number of Data Type fields displayed, used to determine if a remove button should be displayed.

 Example Use: